gpii-ops/gpii-infra/gcp/README.md

 ### oauth2: cannot fetch token: 400 Bad Request

 This happens when you run some commands in an environment (usually `stg` or `prd`) before, did not run `rake clobber`, CI run after that and destroyed your SA key.
 Error is basically saying that locally stored SA key is invalid and needs to re-issued.
 Solution is to `rake clobber` and re-authenticate.
+This will not affect your running cluster, only local state.

 ### helm_release.release: rpc error: code = Unavailable desc = transport is closing